Aykut-Avci/bank-marketing-subscription-prediction/README.md

 ## 3. Exploratory Data Analysis (E.D.A)
 The E.D.A section provides insights into customer behavior based on features such as age and education level.
 Some of the key findings include:
-- **Age**: Customers' likelihood of subscribing to the offer varies with age.
+- **Age**: Customers' likelihood of subscribing to the offer varies with age, with lowest acceptance rate observed in the range 40-50 and increasing subscription rate with increasing age .
 - **Education**: Educational background influences offer acceptance.
+A positive correlation between the education level and offer acceptance is observed.

 ## 4. Data Processing
 Several data processing steps were undertaken: